Course Catalog

 CRWR 20203/40203 Technical Seminar in Fiction: Research and World Building

-Writing fiction is in large part a matter of convincing world-building, no matter what genre you write in.
-And convincing world-building is about creating a seamless reality within the elements of that world: from character dynamics, to setting, to social systems, and even the story or novel’s conceptual conceit.
-And whether it be within a genre of realism, historical fiction, or science fiction, building a convincing world takes a good deal of research.
-So while we look closely at the tools and methods of successful world-building, we will also dig into the process of research.
+Writing fiction is in large part a matter of convincing worldbuilding, no matter what genre you write in.
+And convincing worldbuilding is about creating a seamless reality within the elements of that world: from setting, to social systems, to character dynamics, to the story or novel’s conceptual conceit.
+And whether it be within a genre of science fiction, fantasy, historical fiction, or even contemporary realism, building a convincing world takes a good deal of research.
+So while we look closely at the tools and methods of successful worldbuilding, we will also dig into the process of research.
 From how and where to mine the right details, to what to look for.
 We will also focus on how research can make a fertile ground for harvesting ideas and even story.
-Students will read various works of long and short fiction with an eye to its world-building, as well as critical and craft texts.
+Students will read various works of long and short fiction with an eye to its worldbuilding, as well as critical and craft texts.
 They will write short weekly reading responses and some creative exercises as well.
 Each student will also be expected to make a brief presentation and turn in a final paper for the class.
-The class will also be linked with the History Department’s ExoTerra Imagination Lab.

 Prerequisites